vantezzen/skip-silence/README.md

 "Skip Silence" is availible through the [chrome web store](https://chrome.google.com/webstore/detail/skip-silence/fhdmkhbefcbhakffdihhceaklaigdllh).
 You can also install this extension on Chrome by downloading the source from GitHub and loading the unpacked, built extension through "chrome://extensions" as a "Temporary Add-On".

-## Why is Firefox unsupported?
+## Firefox
-"Skip Silence" uses JavaScript's video.playbackRate and MediaSourceElement simultaneously to achieve its effect.
-Unfortunately, Firefox currently [has a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1517199) that stops video.playbackRate from working when already using MediaSourceElement - making this extension useless.
+"Skip Silence" will only work on Firefox Beta 91+ due to [a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1517199) that has been fixed in that version.

 ## Usage
 When "Skip Silence" detects a compatible element on the current page, its icon in the menubar will be colored.